 The F-35 has the most powerful and comprehensive integrated sensor package of any fighter aircraft in history.
 Data collected by these sensors will immediately be shared with commanders at sea, in the air or on the ground, providing an instantaneous view of multi-mission operations.
 This allows pilots to focus on the mission at hand instead of integrating information from many sensors and mission systems together to make decisions.

 Some of the specific components of the F-35’s mission systems and sensors suite are:

-- An active electronically scanned array (AESA) radar that provides a constant 360 degree view using the newest generation of radar technology.
+- An active electronically scanned array (AESA) radar that uses the newest generation of radar technology.

 - The Electro-Optical Targeting System (EOTS) targeting system, the world's first and only sensor that combines forward-looking infrared (FLIR) and infrared search and track (IRST) functionality for the most precise targeting data available.

 - The Distributed Aperture System (DAS), which sends high resolution real-time imagery to the pilot’s helmet from six cameras mounted around the jet.